Grants are for projects that show clear potential to advance financial literacy in Australia.

 The Grants Program as a whole aims to spread its impact, where opportunities exist.
 In allocating grants, we aim to:

-- advance financial literacy for a range of population segments, such as vulnerable groups, workers and investors, women as well as various age groups.
+- advance financial literacy for a range of population segments

 - cover a range of sectors and program areas, such as community, workplaces, research and education.

-- have a broad geographic spread across Australia.
-We hope some projects will have a national focus and will therefore benefit a range of locations.
-However priority will be given to project quality rather than geographic spread.
+- have a broad geographic spread across Australia (while we anticipate some projects will have a national focus and will therefore benefit a range of locations, priority will be given to project quality rather than geographic spread)

-- support the priorities in the National Financial Literacy Strategy 2014-2017.
+- support the priorities in the National Financial Literacy Strategy.